 Portable Fridge > Cooler with ice > Thermo Electric Cooler

-If you’re on a budget you may have come across a thermo electric coolers for about a tenth of the price of a true fridge.
+If you’re on a budget you may have come across a thermoelectric coolers for about a tenth of the price of a true fridge.
 Super inefficient these “cool boxes” (which also have a heat function) draw lots of power (5 watts all the time).
-They only keep things cold that touch the side and break easily.
+They only keep things cold that touch the side and they can break easily.
 I strongly advise against getting these.
-Instead, grab a reliable cooler (Igloo make a range of affordable effective coolers) and fill with ice as required.
+Instead, grab a reliable cooler (Igloo makes a range of affordable effective coolers) and fill it with ice as required.

 The easiest way to elevate your vanlife cooking and bring the heat to your van life recipes is to buddy up to spices.
 Spices don’t take up much room and can transform bland ordinary cooking into something special.
 You don’t need every spice there is, but cumin, oregano, paprika, cayenne, turmeric, and some salt and pepper are a good base to start to from.